sinan-sulaiman-33/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Sinan's Blog
 ---

-Welcome to my website!!!
+Welcome to my Blog!!!
 My name is Sinan Sulaiman from Vidya Academy of Science and Technology.